 - Half of the total ICUF students are minorities.

-- Ten universities have a majority of minority students.
+- Fourteen universities have a majority of minority students.

 - Three of the colleges are designated as Historically Black Colleges and Universities: Bethune – Cookman University, Edward Waters College and Florida Memorial University.

 - The urban and rural locations of ICUF branch sites provide nearby educational opportunities for students who might have financial or physical problems leaving their home.